-We are fully dependent on our collaboration with Gilead for the development of our hepatitis B virus programs, rely on funding from Gilead for development of our human immunodeficiency virus, and may depend on Gilead or additional third parties for the development and commercialization of our other programs and future product candidates.
+We are fully dependent on our collaboration with Roche for the development of our HB-700 program and our collaborations with Gilead for the development of our HBV programs, rely on funding from both Gilead and Roche for development of our human immunodeficiency virus and HB-700 program respectively, and may depend on Gilead, Roche or additional third parties for the development and commercialization of our other programs and future product candidates.
 Our current and future collaborators may control aspects of our clinical trials, which could result in delays or other obstacles in the commercialization of the product candidates we develop.
 If our collaborations are not successful, we may not be able to capitalize on the market potential of these product candidates